SanyueHan/COMP3027J-Data-Mining-Machine-Learning/Assignments/Assignment_2/overview.md

 ## [Overview](https://www.kaggle.com/c/comp3027j-assignment-2-bdic2021/overview)

 ### Description
-This is the BDIC COMP3027J Data Minning and Machine Learning Assignment 2.
+This is the BDIC COMP3027J Data Mining and Machine Learning Assignment 2.

 The research of the stock market is currently one of the hottest topics in the field of data mining and machine learning.
 The purpose of this assignment is to discover how to use data mining and machine learning to solve the real stock market problem.
 The evaluation method for stock market forecasts will use stock returns.
 This assignment is a group project, and each group should have four members.
 Each group only needs to submit one solution.